igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/paired_end_alignments.md

 # Detecting structural variants

 Paired-end sequencing can yield evidence of structural variants such as insertions, duplications, translocations, and inversions.
 IGV can **detect anomalies found in the alignment of the paired reads** that might indicate putative structural variants.
-In particular, the expected distance between the two aligned reads of a pair and their relative orientation is known.
+In particular, the expected distance between the two aligned reads of a pair is known, and so is their relative orientation.
 When the actual values differ from the expected values, color is used to call out the anomalies.
 This is the default color mode for alignments, but you can choose to color alignments by a number of different attributes via the right-click pop-up menu.

 !!! note " "
     If you see a pattern of many alignments colored the same way, it may be evidence of a structural variant.
 Seeing just a small sampling of colored alignments, with no systematic pattern, is less likely to indicate a variant.